 What do you need to know about Hawaii COVID travel restrictions?
 For a start, conditions on the ground are subject to change on very short notice; today’s travel guidance is yesterday’s news if there is a new outbreak, a sudden surge in coronavirus cases, etc.

 At press time the following information about traveling to and from Hawaii is current.
-In August 2021, Governor David Ige asked that all non-essential travel to and from Hawaii be voluntarily delayed until November due to a surge in COVID cases there.

 At press time, the following travel restrictions and other measures are in effect: